Ravens, Jaguars players kneel during national anthem after Trump's attacks on NFL

 "Divisive comments like these demonstrate an unfortunate lack of respect for the NFL, our great game and all of our players, and a failure to understand the overwhelming force for good our clubs and players represent in our communities," Goodell said.

 Trump stood by his words on Saturday when he rescinded Golden State Warrior Stephen Curry’s invitation to the White House this spring to honor his team’s 2017 NBA championship.
-He then suggested NFL owners to fire players to kneel during the patriotic song.
+He then suggested NFL owners to fire players who kneel during the patriotic song.

 Former San Francisco 49ers quarterback Colin Kaepernick began the controversial movement last year when he refused to stand during “The Star-Spangled Banner” to protest the treatment of black people by police.
 Kaepernick has since become a free agent.